NVIDIA/NeMo/README.md

 to `True` to run the evaluation pipeline.
 The default value is set to `evaluate_all`, which can be found in `conf/evaluation/evaluate_all.yaml`.
 The parameters can be modified to adapt different evaluation tasks and checkpoints in evaluation runs.
-For BCP, all these parameters should be overriden from the command line.
+For Base Command Platform, all these parameters should be overriden from the command line.

 #### 4.8.1.
 Common
 <a id="markdown-common" name="common"></a>